SmartRenaldo/SmartRenaldo/README.md

 - 🎓 Graduated with a Master of Computing and Innovation from The University of Adelaide (GPA: 6.438 / 7.0).

-- 💼 With 4+ years' experience as a full-stack developer, I specialise in ASP .NET, React, and Vue.
+- 💼 With 5+ years' experience as a full-stack developer, I specialise in ASP .NET, React, Flutter, and Azure.

 - 🔧 I’ve led and architected several projects, taking them through the full software development lifecycle—from concept to delivery.